m2lawrence/Microsoft-C-Mobile-Website/README.md

 Entity Framework 6 to connect to the backend Microsoft SQL database.
 Microsoft SQL Server MS 2019 backend database to store my data.

-I do this free to help my church.
+As a PCC Member of the church, I do this free to help them.